 - the elimination of 40% of our primary forests.

-We, the affluent citizens of the world,ย have the most significant impact on our environment: The top 10% of income earners are responsible for 25-43% of environmental impact, while the bottom 10% only cause around 3โ5%.
-Furthermore, thanks to global trade, most of the ecological impact of the Global South, caused by the top 10%, is felt.
+We, the affluent citizens of the world, have the most significant impact on our environment: The top 10% of income earners are responsible for 25-43% of environmental impact, while the bottom 10% only cause around 3-5%.
+Furthermore, thanks to global trade, most of the ecological impact caused by the top 10% is felt in the Global South.

-Our demand for ever-cheaper goods means manufacturers are cutting costs wherever possible and producing goods of ever-lower qualityโto the detriment of our environment and the health and well-being of those who make our goods.
+Our demand for ever-cheaper goods means manufacturers are cutting costs wherever possible and producing goods of ever-lower quality – to the detriment of our environment, and the health and well-being of those who make our goods.

 Keeping up with the Joneses doesn’t make us happy